Gardening tips for older people

 If you’re not available to help or lack the required green thumbs then look around locally.
 There are basically two types of gardener: the wielders of sharp blades who can keep the grass low and the shrubs in check and the real plants-people who can help with planting and cherishing the flora.
 You’ll often find knowledgeable retired folk who have taken up offering garden services for enjoyment and to top up the pension.
 Hourly charges reflect both skills and where you are in the country and can vary wildly, so it’s well worth getting a few quotes.

-Personal recommendation has to be a favourite but failing that you can try Checkatrade or similar organisations, or possibly the local Repair with Care or similar agency will have a list of approved gardeners.
+Personal recommendation has to be a favourite but failing that you can try a local AgeUK group or local authority list.
 Ads in the local shops can be fruitful but obviously wherever you find a gardener they’ll need references, be able to demonstrate their skill, and turn up reliably.

 Look at the surface of paths to check they don’t get slippery at any time of the year.
 Wood is wicked so keep an eye on decking.
 Algae and moss are dangers too.
 Even in the summer uneven surfaces are just waiting to be tripped over.
 And while you’re flattening the paths, take a look at the lawn as well to remove hidden potholes.